Keyboard shortcuts

 Lots mode

 By default, lot inference, tracking, and error checking are performed when loading a journal, as part of journal finalising (see SPEC-finalising.md).
-Any journal with lot-related content (lotful commodities/accounts, cost basis annotations, or disposals) is validated up front.
+Any journal with lot-related content (lotful commodities, cost basis annotations, or disposals) is validated up front.
 Journals with no lot activity pay near-zero cost via an internal fast path.

 This processing can be disabled with --ignore-lots (or its shortcut alias -I, which also sets --ignore-assertions).
 When either is active, the gated lot pipeline stages (journalAddGainOrUGainPosting, journalCheckLotsTagValues, journalCalculateLots, journalAddOrCheckGainPostings) are skipped entirely.
 Capital gains are not inferred, lot subaccounts are not added, and lot-related errors (malformed lots: tags, missing lot cost, ambiguous selectors, dispose-before-acquire, etc.) are not raised.
 Classification tags and cost inference from user-written {} annotations still happen, since those stages run before the --ignore-lots gate.
 Use this when working with incomplete journal fragments (eg piping between hledger commands).